tmcw/github-best-practices/README.md

 I think there are a bunch of resources out there that go _totally wild_ with a specific branch setup or whatever, but are less about the system as a whole and often are sort of uniformly opinionated.

-Here are some things I think make sense _in the system_.
+Here are some things I think make sense as recommendations.
 Read them as geared toward a long-lived, continuously-deployed product, like a web application or API.

-These are opinionated: there are probably other patterns other people use.
-But at the same time, they're not trying to be fancy or extreme.
+These recommendations are opinionated.
+But they're not fancy or extreme.
 A lot of teams probably already do something like this.

 ## Branches